BenDuval/SeniorProject/README.md

 ## ▶️ Running the System

+Before running the full protocol, perform an initial setup test to ensure your nodes are functioning properly.

 1. Boot up Raspberry Pi with LimeSDR attached.
 2. Ensure DragonOS is running and GNU Radio is working.
 3. Navigate to `ground_station/` to start the Ground node: